Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Design of

-\textbf{Handling Distinct Manifolds.}~Data of different classes lie in distinct manifolds (e.g., dog vs.~vehicle images); therefore, it is generally infeasible to design a universal model to construct distinct manifolds.
-Without training a separate model for each manifold (which is computation-intensive), we use class-conditional batch normalization (BN) to alleviate this hurdle~\cite{de2017cbatch}.
-The gain and bias in each BN layer depend on the manifold to be constructed.
-As illustrated in \F~\hyperref[fig:workflow]{5(a)}, we only need to switch between BN layers to transit across distinct manifolds.
+Data of different classes lie in distinct manifolds (e.g., dog vs.~vehicle images); therefore, it is generally infeasible to design a universal model to construct distinct manifolds, as proved in \Lem~\ref{lem:none}.
+Without training a separate model for each manifold (which is computation-intensive), we use class-conditional BN to alleviate this hurdle~\cite{de2017cbatch,brock2018biggan}.
+The gain and bias in each BN layer depend on the manifold to be constructed. \mr{And accordingly, the input to $G$ is the concatenation of a latent vector $z$ and a class label\footnote{\mr{To ease reading, we omit the class label when presenting the generator's input in the rest of this paper.}} of the target manifold.} As illustrated in \F~\hyperref[fig:workflow]{8(a)}, we only need to switch between BN layers to transit across distinct manifolds.
+Aligned with \S~\ref{sec:formal}, we denote the $G$, which considers the separation among manifolds via class-conditional BN, as $\mathcal{G}$ in the rest of this paper.
+Accordingly, the corresponding encoder is dubbed as $\mathcal{E} = \mathcal{G}^{-1}$.

+\mr{ \textbf{Per-Input GAN Inversion for $\mathcal{R} \rightarrow \mathcal{M}$.} A potential solution to getting $\mathcal{E} = \mathcal{G}^{-1}$ in GANs is building a universal encoder (which can map all data to the manifold) for a GAN's generator.
+Nevertheless, this strategy is costly (since it almost doubles the original training cost) and also unnecessary.
+Intuitively, before online testing, we only need to map the seed inputs onto their coordinates in the manifold.
+Thus, to reduce the cost, we propose to implement GAN inversion in a per-input granularity.
+Instead of building an encoder (as in VAE), we re-form the inversion for an input (or a batch of inputs) as an optimization task which can be solved using DNN training optimizers such as SGD~\cite{ruder2016overview} or Adam~\cite{kingma2014adam}.

+For a seed input $x$, GAN inversion aims to find its coordinate $z \sim p(z)$ in the manifold such that $L(x, \mathcal{G}(z)) < \epsilon$, where $L$ is the distance metric.
+This procedure can be formulated as the following:

+To implement this, we start with a randomly selected $z^{*}$.
+The optimizer then updates $z^*$ to $z$ to minimize $L(x, \mathcal{G}(z))$.
+The overall procedure is similar to DNN training, but the optimizer is applied on $z$ (not DNN parameters).
+Since the latent space is much smaller than the parameter space of a DNN, inverting GAN in a per-input granularity yields significantly less cost than training an encoder.